dseguy/changedBehavior/behavior/implicitNullable.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  foo(): Implicitly marking parameter $a as nullable is deprecated, the explicit nullable type must be used instead in /codes/implicitNullable.php on line 3
+   PHP Deprecated:  foo(): Implicitly marking parameter $a as nullable is deprecated, the explicit nullable type must be used instead

-   Deprecated: foo(): Implicitly marking parameter $a as nullable is deprecated, the explicit nullable type must be used instead in /codes/implicitNullable.php on line 3 int(1)
+   Deprecated: foo(): Implicitly marking parameter $a as nullable is deprecated, the explicit nullable type must be used instead int(1)
    NULL